tamucc-comp-bio/classroom_repo_2024/lectures/lecture07new.md

 ## III. `Tidyverse`](https://www.tidyverse.org/) Data Visualization w/ `ggplot2`

+ R packages for data science

+The tidyverse is an opinionated collection of R packages designed for data science.
+All packages share an underlying design philosophy, grammar, and data structures.

 Today, I am going to project a ppt slide show.
 I would like you to set up R Studio as follows:

 * download the [`data_visualization_ggplot2.R`](Week07_files/data_visualization_ggplot2.R) script which has the code from the ppt slides